-- A. As used in this rule, the following terms and phrases have the following meanings: - 1.
-"Provider" means an individual or entity including physicians, nurse practitioners, physician assistants, and others who are engaged in the delivery of medical/behavioral health care services, or ordering or referring for those services, and is legally authorized to do so by the state in which the provider delivers the services. - 2.
-"Rhode Island Medicaid program" means a combined state and federally funded program established on July 1,1966, under the provisions of Title XIX of the Social Security Act, as amended (P.L.
-89-97).
+- d.
+RIte Share co-pay providers. - 6.
+"Provider" means an individual or entity including physicians, nurse practitioners, physician assistants, and others who are engaged in the delivery of medical/behavioral health care services, or ordering or referring for those services, and is legally authorized to do so by the State in which the provider delivers the services.
+This includes fee-for-service and managed care providers. - 7.
+"Rhode Island Medicaid program" means a combined State and Federally funded program established on July 1,1966, under the provisions of 42 U.S.C. §§ 1396-1396w-7.
 The enabling State legislation is to be found at R.I.
-Gen. Laws Chapter 40-8, as amended.

-- 3. "Secretary" means the Rhode Island Secretary of the Executive Office of Health and Human Services who is responsible for the oversight, coordination, and cohesive direction of state-administered health and human services, including the Medicaid agency, and for ensuring all applicable laws are executed. - 4.
-"State agency" means the Rhode Island Executive Office of Health and Human Services (EOHHS) which is designated under the Medicaid State Plan as the Single State Agency responsible for the administration of the Title XIX Medicaid Program.
+Gen. Laws Chapter 40-8, as amended. - 8.
+"Secretary" means the Rhode Island Secretary of the Executive Office of Health and Human Services (EOHHS) who is responsible for the oversight, coordination, and cohesive direction of State-administered health and human services, including the Medicaid agency, and for ensuring all applicable laws are executed. - 9.
+"State agency" means the Rhode Island Executive Office of Health and Human Services (EOHHS) which is designated under the Medicaid State Plan as the Single State Agency responsible for the administration of the Medicaid Program.

-1.3 Medicaid Payment Policy
+1.4 Medicaid Payment Policy

 - A. Medicaid is the payor of last resort.
-Community, public, and private resources such as federal Medicare, Blue Cross/Blue Shield, Veteran's Administration benefits, accident settlements, or other health insurance plans must be utilized fully before payment from the Medicaid program can be authorized. - B. Payments to physicians and other providers of medical services and supplies are made in accordance contractual arrangements with health plans or on a fee-for-service basis in accordance with applicable federal and State rules and regulations, the Medicaid State Plan, and the State's Section 1115 demonstration waiver. - C. Payments to Medicaid providers represent full and total payment.
+Community, public, and private resources such as Federal Medicare, Veteran's Administration benefits, accident settlements, or other health insurance plans must be utilized fully before payment from the Medicaid program can be authorized, including for prenatal services, labor, delivery, and postpartum care services.
+However, the State makes payments without regard to third (3rd) party liability for pediatric preventive services, unless the State has made a determination related to cost-effectiveness and access to care that warrants cost avoidance for ninety (90) days.
+The State may also make payments without regard to potential third (3rd) party liability for up to one hundred (100) days for claims related to child support enforcement beneficiaries. - B. Payments to physicians and other providers of medical services and supplies are made in accordance with contractual arrangements with health plans or on a feefor-service basis in accordance with applicable Federal and State Rules and Regulations, the Medicaid State Plan, and the State's Section 1115 demonstration waiver. - C. Payments to Medicaid providers represent full and total payment.
 No supplementary payments are allowed, except as specifically provided in the contract.
 Direct reimbursement to recipients is prohibited except in specific circumstances to correct a denial that is reversed on appeal.

-1.4 Long-term Care Facilities -- Surveys
+1.5 Long-term Care Facilities - Surveys